erjand/technical-interviews/StudyNotes/README.md

 ### Important Complexities

-The following are the important complexities to be familiar with (sorted smallest to largest).
+The following are important complexities to be familiar with (sorted smallest to largest).

 - Constant `O(1)`
 - Logarithmic `O(log n)`